 There’s no more interesting way of exploring a culture than observing the clothes that people of that culture wear in different occasions.
 When it comes to clothing, the Vietnamese culture is definitely a source of vivid and colorful models and designs.
-To get to know more about the stories of diverse Vietnamese clothing items, don’t skip reading this post!
+To get to know more about the stories of diverse Vietnamese traditional clothing items, don’t skip reading this post!

 Royal and Chinese influence